 The thematic and story elements more than make-up for the less than stellar mechanics.
 It’s a lot of fun, and you’ll come away with a great story.

-I really enjoy Mice and Mystics.
+I really enjoy this game.
 Thematically-sound games and games that can tell a story well are some of my favorites.
-Mice and Mystics checks those boxes.
+Our Mice and Mystics review shows that it checks all of those boxes.

 If you’ve read any of the other articles I’ve written, you may have noticed that I rambled a bit during the rules section here.
 I’ve jumped around and tried to explain random bits as I went.
 That’s kind of how the rulebook for Mice and Mystics works, though.
 It’s a bit all over the place.
 For a game with simple mechanics, combat, and movement there’s still a lot of moving parts and things you need to keep track of, and that can be very confusing for everyone involved.